 So a lot of parents, spouses, and friends ask me about gifts for photographers.
 So, in this season of gift-giving and love, I wanted to compile a list of some cute gifts for photographers, from the cheaper ones to the extravagant.
 I don’t get any profit from this, I just thought it was about time I put together a list.

 This darling little family was so much fun!
-Matt and I met Brandon through some video work we did with his church, and when they wanted fall family photos in Idaho, I was honored when they asked me to do it!
+Matt and I met Brandon through some video work we did with his church, and when they wanted fall family photos in wine country, I was honored when they asked me to do it!

 I’m a big fan of thank you gifts.
 If you’re looking for a good bridesmaid gift, check these out: